0niel/xf2-parse/README.md

 At the moment, there is no support for attachments!

-- [x] Automatically create threads using the API.
+- [x] Automatically create threads using the REST API.
 - [x] Parsing threads from the page.
 - [ ] Selecting the parser mode: selenium/requests.
 - [ ] Ability to log in to your account before parsing.